Prompt Stealing Attacks Against Text-to-Image Generation Models: Prompt Stealing Attack

-\mypara{Baseline Model} We consider two baseline attack models in our experiments.
-The first baseline model is a pre-trained image captioning model.
-Given an image, it produces a caption for the image, which is directly regarded as the stolen prompt.
-Here, the image captioning model is the same one used in \attack~\cite{LLXH22}.
-The second baseline model is CLIP Interrogator version 2~\cite{ClipInterrogator}.
-We use the complete modifier set of \dataset, i.e., 77,616 prompt modifiers, in CLIP Interrogator.
+\mypara{Baseline Methods} We consider three baseline attack methods in our experiments.
+The first baseline is a pre-trained image captioning model.
+Given an image, the model produces a caption for the image, which is directly regarded as the stolen prompt.
+Here, we regard BLIP pre-trained on MS-COCO dataset as the first baseline.
+We further fine-tune the first baseline model on \dataset as our second baseline.
+Besides, we also include an open-source prompt engineering tool, CLIP Interrogator~\cite{ClipInterrogator} in our evaluation.
+This method iteratively calculates the similarity between the combinations of modifiers and the target image.
+Once the similarity stops rising, it regards the current combination as the stolen prompt.
+Before comparison, we evaluate the performance of CLIP Interrogator with two modifier sets, i.e., the same modifier set as \attack (7,637 modifiers) and the complete modifier set of \dataset (77,616 modifiers).
+As shown in \autoref{section:clip_inter_modifiers}, CLIP Interrogator with larger prompt modifiers demonstrates slightly better performance, therefore we utilize CLIP Interrogator with the complete modifier set as the third baseline method.

-\mypara{Evaluation Metric} As discussed in \autoref{section:threatmodel}, the adversary has four quantitative goals: semantic similarity, modifier similarity, image similarity, and efficiency.
+\mypara{Evaluation Metric} As discussed in \autoref{section:threatmodel}, the adversary has four quantitative goals: semantic similarity, modifier similarity, image similarity, and pixel similarity.
 Thus, we adopt four quantitative metrics for these goals, respectively.